A priori bounds and equicontinuity of orbits for the intermediate long wave equation: Verification of the Lax pair

 Here $M$ is the Fourier multiplier operator $\widehat{M f}(\xi) := m(\xi) \widehat f(\xi)$, associated to a symbol $m:\R\to\R$, and $c\in\R$ is a constant.
 The background speed $c$ could be incorporated into the symbol $m$ or removed by the Galilei transformation $q\mapsto q -c/2$; however, we choose to keep it separate as in \eqref{ILW}.

 As an offshoot of our calculations verifying the Lax pair formulation \eqref{Lax}, we have discovered a Lax pair representation of \eqref{BEQ} that we present in the next lemma.
-We regard this Lax pair representation as illusory because the conjugacy class of the Lax operator is completely independent of $q$.
+We regard this Lax pair representation as illusory because the conjugacy class of this Lax operator \(\widetilde L(t)\) is completely independent of $q$; indeed,

 Moreover, the renormalized perturbation determinant is always unity because the relevant integral operator is of Volterra type.

 \begin{lemma}[Illusory Lax pair] For a smooth trajectory $q:\R\to H^\infty(\mathcal M)$, let

 where $c\in \R$ and $M$ is a general Fourier multiplier.
 Then

 \end{lemma}